-To ensure compliance with all legal and environmental protection measures the Yancoal Ground Disturbance Permit (GDP) process will be adopted.
+To ensure compliance with all legal and environmental protection measures the Yancoal Ground Disturbance Permit (GDP) process will be adopted prior to any planned disturbance.

 The GDP process is a checklist that considers the impact of the disturbance on:

 - cultural heritage search relevant sources to determine their presence; - land ownership and tenement ensure action is located on land owned or managed by Yancoal; - environment search relevant sources to identify presence of listed ecological communities, flora or fauna; - regulatory approval legal authority for the action; - rehabilitation requirement for rehabilitation; and - water potential water impacts and mitigation.